 - Q How is botulism food poisoning diagnosed?

-- Q Are there alternative treatments for botulism food poisoning?
+- Q How common is botulism food poisoning?

 - Q Why is botulism a health disaster?

-- Q How does botulism food poisoning affect the body?
+- Q How is botulism food poisoning related to bioterrorism?